 I received my B.S. and M.S. in Aerospace Engineering from Texas A&M University in 2013 and 2016, respectively.
 I completed my M.S. studies under the guidance of Drs.
 Darren Hartl and John Whitcomb.
 My research was funded through the NASA Space Technology Research Fellowship (NSTRF) program and focused on developing modeling tools to support the development of morphing radiator technology for future spacecraft thermal control systems.
 In addition, I worked closely with engineers in the Crew and Thermal Systems Division at NASA JSC to design, fabricate, and test morphing radiator prototypes in a thermal vacuum chamber at JSC.
-I am currently working at the NASA Jet Propulsion Laboratory as a Thermal Engineer supporting the development of the Euclid spacecraft and an upcoming mission to Europa.
+I am currently working at the NASA Jet Propulsion Laboratory as a Thermal Engineer supporting ESA’s Euclid spacecraft and NASA’s Europa Clipper mission.